mathe00/obsidian-plugin-python-bridge/README.md

 Because, honestly, I **prefer Python**.
 And if I can write code faster and more efficiently with **Python**, without having to learn a whole new ecosystem (JavaScript/TypeScript), then why not?

 **Obsidian Python Bridge** was created for people like me who prefer coding in **Python** and want to do things **quickly and effectively** in Obsidian.
-Sure, there are probably more "clean" or "optimized" ways to do this, but as long as it **works** and I understand what I’m doing, I’m happy. 😎
+Sure, there are probably more "clean" or "optimized" ways to do this, but as long as it **works** and I understand what I'm doing, I'm happy. 😎

 <a id="graphical-input-feature"></a>
 ### **Feature Highlight: Graphical `input()` in Obsidian via Modals!** 🚀

 As of **October 2, 2024**, the **Obsidian Python Bridge** plugin allows you to create **graphical input modals** in Obsidian!
-This feature is similar to Python’s native `input()` function but integrated into the Obsidian interface.
+This feature is similar to Python's native `input()` function but integrated into the Obsidian interface.
 Instead of inputting data through the terminal, you can now prompt users with **interactive pop-ups** directly inside Obsidian for text, numbers, booleans, dates, and more.

 This feature opens up a wide range of possibilities, from collecting user data dynamically to creating more interactive scripts and workflows.

-Here’s a quick example to demonstrate how you can use this feature:
+Here's a quick example to demonstrate how you can use this feature:

 ```python
 # Import the Python-Obsidian bridge module